sharmaeklavya2/blog-source/content/posts/hobbies.md

 summary: My hobbies, interests and preferences, along with description and references.

-I have often been asked about my hobbies, likes and dislikes, preferences, etc.
-Often I give a good answer but I always miss out on something.
-Here's an attempt to exhaustively document them.
+Here's an attempt to exhaustively document my hobbies, interests and preferences.
 In each section, things are arranged in roughly decreasing order of relevance.

 Sometimes you may not know what something means exactly.